 WATERSIDE POOL (SENSORY SWIM)

 Wednesday Films has been granted £500 to assist with the costs involved in creating their film Crisis or Awakening.
 This showing will focus on mental health reform within our island community, aiming to guide and inspire individuals within their recovery.
 This grant also includes costs of brochures which can be distributed, accompanying the film so viewers can take the information home with them.
-The film will be accessible and informative for those who also care for individuals with mental health, helping to make better decisions and coping mechanisms.
+The film will be accessible for those who also care for individuals with mental health.